Teaching the Classical Liberating Arts

 Jennifer’s published works and podcast appearances can be seen across the web.
 Jennifer was a contributing author for The Lost Tools of Writing Level 1, published by The CiRCE Institute, and former co-host of The Classical Homeschool Podcast.
 Jennifer has spoken at dozens of events across the nation on how to encounter human flourishing through the classical liberal arts.
 Currently, Jennifer is writing her first book about the journey of becoming a classical teacher.
 Her research interests include classical rhetoric, classical pedagogy, world mythology, the intersection between education and healing, and how we find belonging on this side of eternity.

 Jennifer, an Orthodox Christian, lives in North Carolina with her daughter.
-She enjoys spoken word poetry, trying her hand at fancy French food, collecting more books than she’ll ever read, and sauntering about in nature.
+She enjoys spoken word poetry, trying her hand at a challenging recipe, collecting more books than she’ll ever read, and sauntering about in nature.

 Whether you are an individual teacher looking to master your craft of classical teaching or a school looking for support with classical teacher training, we can help.

 Learn about our services, coaching, and consulting solutions here.

 If you are looking for our free monthly Classical Educators reading group, find more information here: Join the Paideia Nights Reading Group